tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/addupdate-or-delete-documents.md

 - **upload**: An upload action is similar to an "upsert" where the document will be inserted if it is new and updated/replaced if it exists.
 Note that all fields are replaced in the update case.

 - **merge**: Merge updates an existing document with the specified fields.
 If the document doesn't exist, the merge will fail.
 Any field you specify in a merge will replace the existing field in the document.
-This includes fields of type `Collection(Edm.String)`.
-For example, if the document contains a field "tags" with value `["budget"]` and you execute a merge with value `["economy", "pool"]` for "tags", the final value of the "tags" field will be `["economy", "pool"]`.
+This applies also to collections of primitive and complex types.
+For example, if the document contains a field "tags" of type `Collection(Edm.String)` with value `["budget"]`, and you execute a merge with value `["economy", "pool"]` for "tags", the final value of the "tags" field will be `["economy", "pool"]`.
 It will not be `["budget", "economy", "pool"]`.

 - **mergeOrUpload**: This action behaves like **merge** if a document with the given key already exists in the index.
 If the document does not exist, it behaves like **upload** with a new document.